mrd0ll4r/oktopus/README.md

 The `convert-cids-to-base16` tool converts a list of CIDs to the format usually exported from the database.
 This takes line-separated CIDs from stdin and converts them to version 1, base16 formatted variants.
 It also filters out CIDs not examined by the indexer, i.e., limits the output to filesystem-related CIDs.

+The `notifier` tool subscribes to RabbitMQ and listens for finished-file-download notifications.
+For each, it pushes information via HTTP to a configured service.
+It also checks if the service is alive.

+The `convert-cids-to-all-representations` tool converts input CIDs (from `STDIN`) to CSV output (on `STDOUT`) in various possible representations.

 All tools are written in Rust.
 They log to stderr on info level by default, which can be overridden via `RUST_LOG=<level>`